A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 It gets even trickier when you want to develop a breeding program on your farm in order to raise your meat.
 Then, you must add in the time for the mother animal to become mature, waiting for the right time to breed her, and then waiting for the gestation period to be over.
 Literally, we’re talking about years before you have meat production for many species.

 Then there’s the butchering.
 Are you going to be able to slaughter the animal you saw born, raised from a little baby, and perhaps gave a clever name to?
 Lots of people are fine with this, but many others will find that it’s much harder than they expected.
 Humanely dispatching an animal takes experience and the right tools.
 Cleaning and butchering the animal is also not something you can dive right into.
-If you’re lucky, you have some farmer friends who will help you the first time or two.
+If you’re lucky, you’ll have some farmer friends who will help you the first time or two.
+It’s an enormous job and you run the very real risk of spoiling your meat if you don’t know what you’re doing.

 - Buy animals that are just past the fragile stage and raise them to maturity